jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

 * *Riaan:* Apologies from Jason (on leave), proxy to Robin.

 Minutes:
+* Meeting started at 6:45pm.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------